UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 * ``input`` function calls to gather user input.
 * ``print`` statements to print to console.

 .. note::  Technically console print statement don't belong in your data classes, however for some features like send letters instead of "sending" we are simply printing so it is ok for this feature to reside in the data class.
+But do keep it to a minimum -- i.e. the data class methods return a string, and the UI code does the printing.

 Why is this separation so important?